flutter/website/get-started/setup-editor.md

 `<Flutter SDK dir>/bin/flutter` to Path ([detailed instructions](/get-started/setup-path/)).

 ## Select a Dart editor

 Flutter programs are written using the Dart programming langauge.
 For a selection of editors that have dedicated Dart support, see the [Dart tools page](https://www.dartlang.org/tools).

+## Validate your setup with the Flutter Doctor

+  1. Open a Terminal, and run the command `flutter doctor`
+  1. Review the output for any issues

 </div>